the-moog/waveshare_a2d_d2a_python/README.md

 I decided to use the PiGPIO library, primarily because of the remote control capability.
 PiGPIO runs as a daemon on the Pi and code using the daemon can run on a Mac/PC and connect over TCP.
 Works for me!

+## Refactor by the-moog

+The-Moog wanted to use two Waveshare cards on a single Pi (one of them modified to move the CS0, CS1 and DRDY lines).
+The existing code (all credit to Mitch Kahn) did not support this as the settings were in a single python file.
+The code structure was altered to make it into a Python module and allow different settings per instance.
+The opportunity was taken to meet some PEP8 conventions.
+See examples with the suffix _duo.
+A pypi project waveshare_a2d_d2a was created.

+## Installing Waveshare

+pip install waveshare_a2d_d2a

 ## Installing PiGPIO

 PiGPIO needs to be installed on every Raspberry Pi you intend to run this code on,